-- Islamic New Year: the first day of Muharram, the first month in the lunar Islamic calendar.
+- Muharram: Islamic New Year occurs on the first day of the first month in the lunar Islamic calendar, known as Muharram.

-- Moulad: The Prophet Muhammad’s birthday is celebrated on the 12th day of the Islamic month of Rabi’al-awwal for Sunni Muslims, while Shi’a Muslims mark it on the 17th of the same month.
+- Mawlid: The Prophet Muhammad’s birthday is celebrated on the 12th day of the Islamic month of Rabi’al-awwal for Sunni Muslims, while Shi’a Muslims mark it on the 17th of the same month.